קולקציות נוספות

 Home / Art Print Collections / Horizontal Wall Art

-Horizontal Wall Art
+Horizontal Print Wall Art

-Horizontal wall art is made for wide walls – landscape-orientation prints that stretch the eye sideways and balance the long, low lines of a sofa, bed or sideboard.
-Where a tall print draws the eye up, a horizontal piece settles a room and fills the awkward stretch of wall that portrait art leaves bare.
+Horizontal print wall art is made for wide walls – landscape-orientation prints that stretch the eye sideways and balance the long, low lines of a sofa, bed or sideboard.
+Where a tall print draws the eye up, a horizontal print settles a room and fills the awkward stretch of wall that portrait art leaves bare.
 Wide formats like abstract landscape art and large abstract prints are natural choices.
-Every design is original and artist-made, printed to order on 310gsm fine art paper or cotton canvas with archival Giclée inks, and shipped worldwide.
+Every design is original and artist-made, printed to order on 230gsm fine art paper or cotton canvas with archival Giclée inks, and shipped worldwide.

 Why Horizontal Wall Art Works So Well